devon-tvi/python_project/{{cookiecutter.project_slug}}/README.md

 To only run a single test in a file use '::' and the test name after the file name.
 For example: `test/huginn_process/test_process_video.py::test_human_detection_frame_keys`

-#### Show statsd metrics being sent

-In order to debug what metrics are being sent when it is not convenient to run a `statsd` server, run the following program in the background (or in a different shell) before running the main program.

-    export PYTHONPATH=./src:./test
-    python test/huginn_test/test_statsd.py &

 ### Local Linting